AdobeDocs/campaign-classic.en/help/configuration/using/elements-and-attributes.md

 ### Description {#description-1}

-The `<compute-string>  element enables you to generate a string based on an XTK expression to display a "built" label in the interface based on several values. </compute-string>`
+The `<compute-string>` element enables you to generate a string based on an XTK expression to display a "built" label in the interface based on several values.

 ### Use and context of use {#use-and-context-of-use-1}

-When no `<compute-string>  is defined, a  <compute-string>   element is entered by default with the values of the primary key in the schema.  </compute-string> </compute-string>`
+When no `<compute-string>` is defined, a `<compute-string>` element is entered by default with the values of the primary key in the schema.

 ### Attribute description {#attribute-description-1}